Team-HighFive-DECO3500/highfive/docs/evaluation.md

 - Physical Bin Prototype: A cardboard box depicting the smart bin with paper sensors and coloured marks to demonstrate the sensor-based alert system
 - Kitchen Display: A cardboard screen featuring a poster of the KitchenKat interface to simulate the wall-mounted kitchen display
 - Interactive Demo: Laptop and iPad used for hands-on interaction with the functional prototype
-- Engagement: Demonstrated to 4+ visitorFeedback Summary
+- Engagement: Demonstrated to 4+ visitor

 ### Feedback Results